rangle/ngCourse2/handout/features/type_inference.md

 In this example the context is not obvious since the interfaces have been defined explicitly.
-In a browser environment with a real `window` object, this would be quite a handy feature.
-Especially type completion of the `Event` object.
+In a browser environment with a real `window` object, this would be a handy feature, especially the type completion of the `Event` object.